 A request for proposal is the most commonly used procurement tool by companies who seek to select the most optimal candidate for a business opportunity.
 It is usually submitted in the early procurement cycle; either at the preliminary study or procurement stage.
 The proposals that are submitted as a response to an RFP are analyzed and selected using different criteria such as price, qualifications, and experience.

 REFs are unique.
-However, some common steps can be stated as follows:
+However, some common steps are as follows:

-Preparation: A significant amount of preparation is needed when writing and administering an RFP.
+There is a need for a significant amount of preparation when writing and administering an RFP.
 Gathering all relevant and up-to-date information about a business opportunity is imperative to define exactly what the company is asking for.
 Providing detailed requirements in the RFP document will solicit more accurate responses from the potential suppliers as well as make the whole process easier for the administrator as there will be less likely any type of confusion or unanswered questions.

 - Why?
 Reasons why the company is using an RFP.